Q: What is a charter school?

 A: Yes, we do have sports.
 Our sports program expands with our enrollment and based on student interests.
 Pre-pandemic, we offered boys and girls basketball, football, cross-country, and rowing.

 Q: What extracurriculars or clubs do you have?

-A: Pathways High Dean of Culture, Mr. Meyers works closely with our students to determine their interests.
+A: Pathways High IMPACT Director, Mr. Meyers works closely with our students to determine their interests.
 Our students take ownership of club development.
 Some of our extracurriculars/clubs include: Theater- in partnership with the University of Wisconsin-Milwaukee, student government, GSA, gaming club, book club, anime club, life fitness and dance club.